Streaming Video Temporal Action Segmentation In Real Time: Method

-\textbf{Train} and \textbf{Infer} For training, just like LSTM networks, teacher supervision is used to accelerate the training process.
+For training, just like long short-term memory networks, teacher supervision is used to accelerate the training process.
 Specifically, $Pr_{j-1}$ is generated by $L_{j-1}$.
 After combining the text feature and image feature, we can use $\mathcal{L}_{seg}(\cdot, \cdot)$ as the loss function.
-When inferring, the result of the previous video sequence inferred by model is used as the input of the current video sequence for mix prompt engineering. $Pr_{j-1}$ is generated by $\widehat{L}_{j-1}$.
-We collect all segment results for evaluation.